Overview

 Connection support was initially introduced with Transformer 4.0.0.
 Later versions introduce support for additional connection types and properties.

-The following table lists the new connection types and properties supported with each Transformer version.
+The following table lists the connection types and properties supported with each Transformer version.
 Later Transformer versions support all previously introduced connections and connection properties, unless stated otherwise:

 Transformer 5.8.0